 A teenage girl striving for an average life instead must accept her destiny as a warrior against demons, bloodsuckers, and all forms of evil with help from her friends and the school librarian.

-Why It’s A Good Show For Horror Fans: Unlike Mulder and Scully, Golden Globe nominee Sarah Michelle Gellar’s title character in Buffy the Vampire Slayer, Joss Whedon’s darker series update of the 1992 horror comedy he wrote, chases after the supernatural with a more direct and forceful approach that amounts to a stellar, and plenty frightening, display of monster-hunting fun over seven hit seasons.
+Why it is one of the best horror TV shows on Hulu: Unlike Mulder and Scully, Sarah Michelle Gellar’s title character in Buffy the Vampire Slayer – a darker series update of the 1992 horror comedy movie – chases after the supernatural with a more direct and forceful approach that amounts to a stellar, and plenty frightening, display of monster-hunting fun over seven hit seasons.

 The Strain (2014-2017)

-A CDC researcher (Corey Stoll) is in over his head by the discovery of a virus, originating from a commercial jet that mysteriously appeared in New York without warning, that slowly begins to turn those infected into undead creatures of the night.
+A CDC researcher (Corey Stoll) is in over his head with the discovery of a virus, originating from a commercial jet that mysteriously appeared in New York, that slowly begins to turn those infected into undead creatures of the night.

-Why It’s A Good Show For Horror Fans: Unlike Buffy the Vampire Slayer, Guillermo del Toro and Chuck Hogan’s series adaptation of their own trilogy of horror novels (the first of which is titled The Strain), takes a more complex and scientific approach to exploring vampire lore and the cataclysmic effect it would have on humanity.
+Why it is one of the best horror TV shows on Hulu: Guillermo del Toro and Chuck Hogan’s series adaptation of their own trilogy of horror novels (the first of which is titled The Strain), takes a more complex and scientific approach to exploring vampire lore and the cataclysmic effect it would have on humanity.

 A group of teenagers must rely on themselves to stay alive after a chemical disaster turns the rest of their town into deadly mutants while they were in Saturday morning detention.

-Why It’s A Good Show For Horror Fans: If you were about to frown at the apparent lack of zombie stories on this list, Freakish should be a perfect match for you, and was for fans of old school survivalist horror, as well as high school dramas in the vein of John Hughes, until Hulu cancelled it after two seasons.
+Why it is one of the best horror TV shows on Hulu: If you cannot get enough of zombie TV shows, Freakish should be a perfect match for you, and was for fans of old school survivalist horror, as well as high school movies in the vein of John Hughes, until Hulu canceled it after two seasons.

 The Purge (2018-2019)

-Why It’s A Good Show For Horror Fans: The two-season run The Purge offers an, arguably, more fascinating and poignant exploration of the sociopolitical message of the popular movie franchise it is spun-off from by its brutal depiction of a society torn apart by its own people.
+Why it is one of the best horror TV shows on Hulu: The two-season run of this USA original offers an, arguably, more fascinating and poignant exploration of the sociopolitical message of the popular franchise of The Purge movies it is spun-off from by its brutal depiction of a society torn apart by its own people.

 What We Do In The Shadows (2019-Present)

-A camera crew follows a group of seemingly easy-going vampires and their human minion to examine what life is like for the undead in Staten Island.
+A camera crew follows a group of seemingly easy-going vampires and their familiar to examine what life is like for the undead in Staten Island.

-Why It’s A Good Show For Horror Fans: This series, also a spin-off from a feature film, expands on the concept of Taika Waititi and Jemaine Clement’s hilarious mockumentary What We Do in the Shadows by offering even more brilliant and insightful satire on the lore pioneered by Bram Stoker.
+Why it is one of the best horror TV shows on Hulu: This series expands on the concept of one of the best horror-comedy movies – Taika Waititi and Jemaine Clement’s hilarious mockumentary, What We Do in the Shadows – by offering even more brilliant and insightful satire on the mythology pioneered by Bram Stoker.

-Get a quick scare with these shorts about a lonely teenage girl discovering she is not so alone at an empty basketball court, a desperate man searching for purpose through a DNA research company, a cruel prankster receives his ultimate comeuppance, and more.
+Get a quick scare with these shorts about a lonely teenage girl discovering she is not so alone at an empty basketball court, a desperate man searching for purpose through a DNA research company, a cruel prankster receiving his ultimate comeuppance, and many more.

-Why It’s A Good Show For Horror Fans: As the title suggests, Bite Size Halloween is a collection of films exclusive to Hulu that last mere minutes, but offer enough screams, and even laughs, to last you long after that.
+Why it is one of the best horror TV shows on Hulu: As the title suggests, Bite Size Halloween is a collection of films exclusive to Hulu that last mere minutes, but offer enough screams, and even laughs, to last you long after that.